• Skip to primary navigation

 • Mix egg yolk with 2 teaspoons water; brush on tops of dough balls.
 Let rise 30-60 minutes until slightly puffy and about 40% larger.

-• Bake in preheated 375°F oven for 20-25 minutes until golden brown.
+• Bake in preheated 375°F oven for 15-18 minutes for individual rolls, 20-24 minutes for pans until golden brown.
+Rolls should sound hollow when tapped.
+Try not to over-bake.
 Cool on a wire rack.

 Notes

-For a softer roll that lasts a few days longer, King Arthur Flour suggests a Japanese method that takes 1/2 cup of the milk and 3 tablespoons of the flour, then whisking together and cooking over low heat in a saucepan to make a thick slurry.
+For a softer roll that lasts a few days longer, King Arthur Flour suggests a Japanese method called Tangzhong that takes 1/2 cup of the milk and 3 tablespoons of the flour, then whisking together and cooking over low heat in a saucepan to make a thick slurry.
 The slurry is then added to the dough and mixed with all the ingredients.
-It is called Tangzhong technique.

 Share